Schizophrenia And Creativity: What Schizophrenia Research Suggests

 Mental illness and creativity

 The relationship between mental illness and creativity is often a debated topic in the psychological research community.
-Some studies have found that schizophrenia may be connected to an impairment in performance, whereas others show a higher amount of creativity and openness to new ideas.
+Some studies have found that schizophrenia may be connected to an impairment in performance, whereas others show a higher amount of creativity and openness to new ideas when compared to “normal” control subjects.
 A 2020 study on white matter in the brain suggests that a lack of verbal creativity in individuals with schizophrenia may be due to impairment in white matter regions.
-However, further study is needed.
+However, further study may be needed to examine this link.

 Art activities for schizophrenia